ihmpavel/all-iso-language-codes/README.md

-# List of ISO 639-1, 639-2T, 639-2B and 639-3 codes with translations in all available languages.
+# List of ISO 639-1, 639-2T, 639-2B and 639-3 codes with translations in all available languages

 Sometimes you need to get a fresh list of **639-1**, **639-2T**, **639-2B** or **639-3** language codes and their translations.
 Until now there was not an easy way to get them.